vvvv/visualprogramming.net/content/blog/2023/News/Introducing VL.StandardLib/index.md

 Also, this probably makes vvvv the most accessible and extensible of comparable tools.

+In particular: the VL.Stride repo is now archived and part of VL.StandardLibs.

 Additional benefits:
 - different release cycle for standardlib
 - detangled libraries